The Fundamental Principle

 Weekly Briefings and a Master Programme

-On a project with multiple trades running concurrently, a weekly briefing — even a brief 15-minute conversation — with each trade to confirm the programme for the following week prevents the majority of sequencing conflicts.
-Trades that don't know the other trades' programme create clashes: the electrician arrives to second fix on the same day the carpenter is fitting doors, and nobody can work in the same room at the same time.
+On a project with multiple trades running concurrently, a brief weekly conversation with each trade to confirm the following week's programme prevents most sequencing conflicts.
+Trades that don't know the other trades' programme create clashes: the electrician arrives to second fix on the same day the carpenter is fitting doors, and neither can work in the room at the same time.
+This is avoidable with a 15-minute phone call.

-A master programme on the wall of the site office (even a printed Gantt chart from a spreadsheet) that shows every trade's start and finish dates for each area of the building is the single most valuable management tool on a live site.
-It should be updated weekly and visible to everyone working on the project.
-Subcontractors who can see their own slot in the programme — and can see what other trades are doing before and after them — tend to manage their own time better than those who simply turn up and work until the job is done.
+A master programme on the wall of the site office, even a printed Gantt chart from a spreadsheet, showing every trade's start and finish dates for each area of the building, is the single most useful management tool on a live site.
+Update it weekly.
+Make it visible to everyone working on the project.
+Subcontractors who can see where they sit in the sequence tend to manage their own time better than those who simply turn up and work until the job is done.

 When Things Go Wrong

 Things will go wrong on any building project of substance.
 A subcontractor will fail to show up on a critical day.
 A material will arrive damaged.
-An unforeseen condition in the ground will delay the groundworks.
-The response to these events — fast, calm, and focused on solutions — determines whether the problem becomes a crisis or a managed setback.
-The contractor or project manager who can identify a problem on Monday, make a decision by Tuesday, and have a solution in place by Wednesday is the one who runs projects that deliver on time.
-The one who spends Wednesday trying to apportion blame for Monday's problem is not.
+The ground will throw up something unexpected.
+The response to these events, fast and focused on solutions rather than blame, determines whether the problem becomes a crisis or a managed setback.
+The contractor or project manager who identifies a problem on Monday, makes a decision on Tuesday, and has a solution in place by Wednesday runs projects that deliver.
+The one who is still trying to apportion blame on Wednesday does not.

 Key Principles

 Sequence trades correctly and book them early.
-Put every subcontract in writing with a clear scope, price, programme, and payment terms.
-Inspect work at key stages, not just at the end.
+Put every subcontract in writing.
+Inspect work at key stages.
 Pay on time.
-Communicate the programme and update it weekly.
-Manage problems fast when they appear.
-These principles don't guarantee a perfect project — but they give you a fighting chance of delivering one.
+Keep the programme visible and updated.
+Deal with problems fast.
+None of this guarantees a perfect project.
+But it gives you a fighting chance of delivering one, which is more than most sites have.